- 8 minutes to read

 Info

-This document applies to Nodinite SerilLog sinks versions >= 2.0.14. and assumes you are using the isolated worker model working with Azure functions using .NET 8 or later.
+This document applies to Nodinite Serilog sinks versions >= 2.0.14 and assumes you use the isolated worker model with Azure Functions using .NET 8 or later.

 Info